 - What levels of awareness and education about the plan or contingencies do particular staff require?

 - What is the likely availability of people (existing or replacement staff) to keep the business going during or after a disaster?

 - What might be the emotional impact of the disaster on your staff members?
 What support processes might you have to access in the recovery phase?

 - What might your people need for their own home situations to recover from a disaster?

-- What organisational processes (for example, manufacturing, sales, delivery, financial or IT) do you run and what changes might you have to make to them in a post-disaster situation?
+- What changes might you have to make to your organisational processes (for example, manufacturing, sales, delivery, financial or IT) in a post-disaster situation?

-- How would your internal and external communications be affected and what non-traditional communication methods might you require to stay connected?
+- How would your internal and external communications be affected and what non-traditional communication methods might you need to stay connected?

 - What formalised planning have you done, where is it stored and who knows about it if it's required?

 Some disasters might prevent you from being able to use your usual premises: